Wilf Mannion: International career

 Mannion was capped on 26 occasions by the England national team between 1946 and 1951, and his final appearance came on 3 October 1951.
 He was a member of the England squad for the 1950 FIFA World Cup.
 Along with Middlesbrough and England teammate George Hardwick, he was also part of the Great Britain football team that beat the Rest of Europe 6–1 in 1947.

 He remains the only Middlesbrough player to score for England at the World Cup.

 After football

 Mannion was eventually awarded a testimonial match by Middlesbrough in 1983, alongside former Boro and England colleague George Hardwick.

 Mannion died on 14 April 2000 at the age of 81.
-After his passing, Middlesbrough FC erected a statue of Mannion outside the Riverside Stadium.
+After his death, Middlesbrough FC erected a statue of Mannion outside the Riverside Stadium.

-In 2004 it was announced he was being inducted into the English Football Hall of Fame at the National Football Museum.
+In 2004, he was inducted into the English Football Hall of Fame at the National Football Museum.